rkern/grin/README.txt

 not implemented the context lines feature, which I had grown accustomed to.

-One can construct a GNU find_ command that will exclude .svn/ and the rest, but the only way I am aware of runs grep_ on each file independently.
+One can construct a GNU find_ command that will exclude .svn/ and the rest, but the only reliable way I am aware of runs grep_ on each file independently.
 The startup cost of invoking many separate grep_ processes is relatively large.

 Also, I was bored.